Man facing multiple charges after opening fire on victims

 The shooter was identified as Kemon Bell.

 One victim said after the first shots were fired, she ran inside the house to check on her children.
-While inside, the victim said she heard more shots.
+After the first shooting, Bell fled the scene.
+Authorities say he came back a few minutes later and opened fire on the victims again, this time from his vehicle.

 A truck that was in the yard at the time of the shooting, as well as the residence were struck by bullets.